AmyHuang.jpg

 A study of efficacy of other modalities of therapies and brainspotting with anxiety were conducted utilizing EEG’s before and after treatment.
 According to Anderegg (2015) brainspotting showed the strongest long-range therapeutic effect after 6 months and the largest reduction of anxiety symptoms.

-Similarly, in the Sandy-Hook, a study of the survivors of the school shooting indicated that brainspotting was the most effective therapy out of 15 other therapeutic modalities including equine therapy, play therapy, music and art therapy.
+Similarly, in the Sandy-Hook school shooting, a study of the survivors indicated that brainspotting was the most effective therapy out of 15 other therapeutic modalities including equine therapy, play therapy, music and art therapy.

 Video of Brainspotting Modality: https://www.pacificbrainspotting.com/brainspotting